FITI-HCITA/VA8801_Model_Zoo/KeyWordSpotting/reset_se/TrainingProgram/README.md

 ```

 ### 2. Data preparation
 You can finetune the model with sample data.
-If you want to use your own data, please follow the
+If you want to use your own data, please read the following steps.
-For every label, create two directories under ./dataset/tr and ./dataset/cv put your training data and validation data  under these two directories respectively.
+For every label, create two directories under ./dataset/tr and ./dataset/cv and put your training data and validation data under these two directories respectively.
 If you want to add more background noise data, put under ./dataset/noise.

 the directory tree: